Body found in search for missing mother Madeline Kingsbury as ex-partner arrested

 “I did not have anything to do with Maddi's disappearance.
 I want the mother of my five-year-old and two-year-old to be found and brought home safely.
 I want that more than anything.”

-Fravel said that law enforcement had advised him against attending press conferences or assisting in search efforts “due to safety concerns”, adding: “My non-attendance and silence has been inferred by many as a sign of apathy, or worse.
+Mr Fravel said that law enforcement had advised him against attending press conferences or assisting in search efforts “due to safety concerns”, adding: “My non-attendance and silence has been inferred by many as a sign of apathy, or worse.
 That could not be further from the truth.

 “I want Maddi home and for her to be able to be with our two children.
 God Bless the Kingsbury family and please bring her home safely.”